 According to Barkly’s “State of Endpoint Security Risk Report”, 77% of attacks in 2017 alone were Fileless attacks that could cost any large organization over $5 million.

 The best way to protect against a fileless attack is with perimeter defense.
 This means you need a firewall with intrusion detection system and intrusion prevention system.

 Think of a firewall as a border security agent that is checking passports and luggage for anyone trying to come into your territory.
 This includes incoming emails and attachments.
 If anything looks suspect, access is denied.

 You can also geo-restrict traffic from any countries you do not do business with, but are known high volume senders of viruses.
 For example, if you are a mid sized company in Toronto, serving Canadian clients, you can block all traffic from Russia, China, India etc.

-There are network security practices which should be performed on a weekly basis, including (but not limited to) regularly checking security logs, disabling PowerShell if they are unused, checking backup is working and restoring, patching software, etc. Again, an IT employee or Managed IT Service provider will help keep your business safe.
+There are network security practices which should be performed on a weekly basis, including (but not limited to) regularly checking security logs, disabling PowerShell if they are unused, checking backup is working and restoring, patching software, etc. Again, an IT employee or Managed IT Services provider will help keep your business safe.

 Antivirus & Phishing Prevention